miskatonicstudio/goat/README.md

 GOAT features `Player.tscn` scene.
 Adding it to your project enables a 3D rotating camera (first person perspective) that can move (currently only on flat surfaces).
+Movement can be performed using arrow keys or WSAD keys.
 Player is surrounded with a collision shape, so it will interact properly with obstacles in your game.
 It also includes a raycast used for selecting 3D environment objects.

-Moreover, all GOAT interface elements are already attached to the player.
+All GOAT interface elements are already attached to the player.
 That way you only need to instance `Player.tscn`, and you will automatically get an inventory, context inventory, subtitles for voice recordings, and a simple settings screen.